Koi Pond Heating Equipment

 Well frankly - NO - you don't have to heat a koi pond.
 Koi are poikilothermic, which means their body temperature is governed by the surrounding water temperature.
 They are hardy 'coldwater' fish which will withstand and proliferate in a wide range of water temperatures.
 Koi have been known to survive temperatures of 1 Deg C (33 Deg F) up to 32 Deg C (90 Deg F) without ill effect.
 It is not the extremes of temperatures which seem to bother Koi, but rather the duration of any temperature extremes and rapid temperature fluctuations which can cause problems for the Koi keeper.

 The objective of any heating installation is therefore not to heat the pond to high temperatures for reasons of, for example, high growth, or just to keep our koi active.
-It should be targeted at controlling the water temperature to avoid the temperature 'trap' or fluctuation described above.
+It should be targeted at controlling the water temperature to avoid the temperature 'trap' or the fluctuations described above.

 In our own installations, we heat our stock (and private) ponds until Christmas time, by leaving the pond thermostats set to 16 Deg C ( 61 Deg F).
 This extends the Koi's Summer and keeps them feeding and growing well.
-From around the turn of the new year we then progressively turn down the temperature by 1/2 Deg per day until the water temperature returns to ambient levels (whereby the water temperature falls to match the surrounding average air temperature).
+From around the turn of the new year we then progressively turn down the temperature by 0.5 Deg per day until the water temperature returns to ambient levels (whereby the water temperature falls to match the surrounding average air temperature).
 We then give all our Koi a shortened winter for about 1/2 of January and all of February and then switch the heating on again at the beginning of March.
-During these cold months we allow the water temperatures to drop as low as we can , normally down to 3 or 4 Deg C. This does absolutely no harm to healthy Koi for this short period but helps to 'cleanse' the pond environment and kill off any remaining parasites or bacteria.
+During these cold months we allow the water temperatures to drop as low as we can , normally down to 4 or 5 Deg C. This does absolutely no harm to healthy Koi for this short period but helps to 'cleanse' the pond environment and reduce the numbers of any remaining parasites or bacteria.

 It is an established and accepted fact that Koi live longer if given a 'natural' winter, and we do NOT subscribe to the view that Koi ponds must be heated all the year round to ensure their well being.
 Indeed we would go further, in that ponds that are heated all the year round must be maintained much more carefully to avoid problems as the Koi never get a period of 'rest' or inactivity and a Summer maintenance regime is absolutely vital to ensure that no problems are encountered.
 Weekly water changes and filter maintenance must be adhered to whilst water temperatures are elevated simply because whilst you are providing a warm comfortable environment for your Koi, you are also providing the same conditions for parasites and bacteria which can and often do multiply very quickly in ponds kept 'warm' during winter, whilst the not so vigilant Koi keeper is snuggled up in front of a log fire with ample supplies of mince pies and Brandy, completely forgetting about daily or even weekly pond maintenance tasks!